Does Getting Braces Hurt? HOW TO MAKE BRACES PAIN FREE

 When questioned about the first few weeks after having braces fitted, the majority of patients said that is was more inconvenient and uncomfortable than painful.

 If you are unfortunate and do suffer pain, then there are several things that you can do.
-As mentioned there is salt water and over the counter medication, but what do you do if you are unfortunately one of the small number who do feel longer lasting pain?
+As mentioned, there is salt water and over the counter medication, but what do you do if you are unfortunately within one of the small numbers who do feel longer lasting pain?
 It is to be hoped that you will not, be there is always the risk.

 What you eat can have a large impact on how you feel pain.
+There is a special list of foods to avoid with braces.
 It will not be possible to go straight back to the food that you ate before the braces were fitted.
 It is advisable to eat just some food for the first few days, and if you plan ahead you will find it less tempting to ignore the advice and go ahead and eat what will risk hurting you.
 You should aim to eat: